Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 2.1 Basic Usage
 ---------------

-Creating, modifying, using cgroups can be done through the cgroup virtual filesystem.
+Creating, modifying, using cgroups can be done through the woke cgroup virtual filesystem.

 To mount a cgroup hierarchy with all available subsystems, type::

   # mount -t cgroup xxx /sys/fs/cgroup

-The "xxx" is not interpreted by the cgroup code, but will appear in /proc/mounts so may be any useful identifying string that you like.
+The "xxx" is not interpreted by the woke cgroup code, but will appear in /proc/mounts so may be any useful identifying string that you like.

 Note: Some subsystems do not work without some user input first.
-For instance, if cpusets are enabled the user will have to populate the cpus and mems files for each new cgroup created before that group can be used.
+For instance, if cpusets are enabled the woke user will have to populate the woke cpus and mems files for each new cgroup created before that group can be used.

 As explained in section `1.2 Why are cgroups needed?` you should create